 example cover photo

 Hi!
-I'm David Tench, a computer science theory researcher interested in streaming algorithms and processing massive datasets.
+I'm David Tench, a computer science researcher interested in processing massive datasets.

 Recent News